 Most people either resort to self-criticism as a means of self-awareness or as a defense mechanism to shield themselves from outside criticism.
 Granted, being moderately self-critical can often prove to be healthy and allow room for improvements, but excessive criticism can often be disastrous in the long run.

 Various studies on the effects of excessive, unhealthy internalized criticism suggest that it is among one of the main causes of developing a number of mental health and mood disorders, such as depression, anxiety disorders, self-harm, eating disorders, feelings of doubt, fear of failure and judgment, guilt, and shame.
 Overly self-critical people tend to only focus on their flaws, completely forgetting to be grateful for the good things in life.
-So, the first step towards overcoming perfectionism disorder is to quit being overly self-critical and allowing yourself room to breathe.
+So, the first step towards overcoming perfectionism disorder is to quit being overly self-critical and allow yourself room to breathe.

 Embrace Your Imperfections